Mckelloj/CSC134/README.md

 Favorite Mythology Characters: Gaia, Hela,

 Antinio: video-games
-Catherine Aincent Civilizations
+Katherine Aincent Civilizations

-need to specify the type of phonk that the ai uses to create song
+Need to specify the type of phonk that the ai uses to create song.
+Suno instinctively does a rock themed tune if instructions are unclear.